Professor of French

-Stéphanie Boulard (Ph.D, Emory University, 2006) is Associate Professor of French in the School of Modern Languages at Georgia Tech and an affiliate of the French Research Center Groupe Hugo-CERILAC (EA 4410) of the Université Paris-Diderot, France.
+Stéphanie Boulard (Ph.D, Emory University, 2006) is Professor of French literature, film and visual arts in the School of Modern Languages at Georgia Tech and an affiliate of the French Research Center Groupe Hugo-CERILAC (EA 4410) of the Université Paris-Diderot, France.

 A specialist in French literature from 19th century to present, Dr. Boulard is a recognized expert in Hugolian studies.
 Her books include the groundbreaking monograph Rouge Hugo (Septentrion UP, 2014), the first comprehensive examination of the death penalty and the guillotine in Victor Hugo’s writings and drawings, and Ego Hugo (Revue des Science Humaines, 2011), which examines the enduring relevance of Victor Hugo and his modernity.
 She also studies the innovative exchange between the written and the visual in Hugo’s novels and one of her recent articles on Toilers of the Sea was published in Penser et (d)écrire l'illustration.
 Le rapport à l'image dans la littérature des XVIIIe et XIXe siècles (PU Blaise Pascal, 2019).